-Mount Pleasant ISD Assistant Principal Chosen as 2019 National Assistant Principal for Texas
+McKinney ISD Assistant Principal Named 2022 National Assistant Principal of the Year for Texas

 TEPSA is proud to have Horace Mann supporting the Texas program.

-“We are honored to recognize exceptional leaders like Amy Stewart of Mount Pleasant ISD,” said Lori Gray, Horace Mann Business Texas Regional Manager.
-“She’s a true example of an extraordinary administrator and her ability to touch the hearts of her students makes her a true champion for children.”
+“We are honored to recognize exceptional leaders like Rachel,” said Lori Gray, Horace Mann Agency Consultant.
+“She is a true example of a remarkable administrator going above and beyond to make a difference in the lives of her students and staff every day.
+Her ability to touch the hearts of her students makes her a true champion!”

 Horace Mann is the largest national multiline insurance company focusing on educators’ financial needs.
-Horace Mann provides insurance specifically designed for educators auto, home, life and retirement products as well as financial solutions for student loan debt.
+Horace Mann provides insurance specifically designed for educators.
+Horace Mann offers auto, home, life, retirement products as well as supplemental products.
+In addition, Horace Mann recently enhanced the student loan platform, and it is now powered by tuition.io.
 Founded by Educators for Educators® in 1945, the company is headquartered in Springfield, Illinois.
-For more information about the company, visit horacemann.com.
+For more information visit horacemann.com.

-TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas PreK-8 school leaders since 1917.
-Member owned and member governed, TEPSA represents more than 5,900 members who direct the activities of more than 3 million PreK-8 schoolchildren.
+TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas PK-8 school leaders since 1917.
+Member owned and member governed, TEPSA represents more than 5,900 members who direct the activities of more than 3 million PK-8 schoolchildren.